TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 - The self-recovery `for:` delay is long enough that the recovery cycle's own turn-off does not fire it.
 - Simultaneous triggers (two entities unavailable in the same instant; stale and unavailable firing together) produce exactly one recovery cycle.
 - The cycle is one-attempt-per-freeze; the timer is not auto-restarted after the staleness branch fires.
+- The `treat_off_as_offline` input correctly extends the offline detector to `off` transitions when enabled, and leaves the default (unavailable/unknown only) behaviour unchanged when disabled.

 **Verified in production:** pending.
 The Panorama deployment starts on the living room FP2 in lighter mode with the active window enabled.